Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Data and SPS models

 \subsection{Spectroscopy}

 I study a subset of the galaxy sample of the LEGA-C survey \citep{vanderWel2016}.
-It is an ESO ESO/Very Large Telescope (VLT) public spectroscopic survey targeting galaxies in the redshift range $0.6 < z < 1$, selected based on their observed $K_s$-band luminosity in the UltraVista/COSMOS catalogue by \citet{Muzzin2013}, with a small variation of the $K_s$ limit with $z$.
+It is an ESO ESO/Very Large Telescope (VLT) public spectroscopic survey targeting galaxies in the redshift range $0.6 < z < 1$, selected based on their observed $K_s$-band luminosity in the UltraVISTA/COSMOS catalogue by \citet{Muzzin2013}, with a small variation of the $K_s$ limit with $z$.
 In this work, I use the data from the LEGA-C third data release (DR3) presented in \citet{vanderWel2021}.
-This redshift selection results in a mass-complete sample of 3445 galaxies in DR3 (90\% completeness above $\lg(M_\ast/M_\odot)\ga10.3$).
+This redshift selection results in a mass-complete sample of 3445 galaxies in DR3 (90\% completeness above $\lg(M_\ast/\msun)\ga10.3$).
 The selection, the completeness level, the characteristics of the sample and the data reduction are discussed extensively in \citet{vanderWel2016} and \citet{Straatman2018}.

-For my study, I focused only on the subsample of 3197 galaxies in the DR3 catalogue with spectroscopic redshift $0.6 < z < 1$ and with measured stellar velocity dispersion $\sigma_\ast$.
-This a sample has redshift $z=[0.67, 0.76, 0.93]$ at the 16th ($-1\sigma$), 50th (median) and 84th ($+1\sigma$) percentiles.
-However I verified that all my results are unchanged if I restrict the sample to the redshift range to $0.7 < z < 0.9$.
+For my study, I focused only on the subsample of 3197 galaxies (including duplicates) in the DR3 catalogue with spectroscopic redshift $0.6 < z < 1$ and with measured stellar velocity dispersion $\sigma_\ast$.
+This a sample has redshift $z=[0.67, 0.76, 0.93]$ and average $S/N=[7,14,26]$ per \AA\ at the 16th ($-1\sigma$), 50th (median) and 84th ($+1\sigma$) percentiles.
+However, I verified that all my results are unchanged if I restrict the sample to the redshift range to $0.7 < z < 0.9$.

 The survey data consist of spectra observed with the VLT/VIMOS multi-object spectrograph \citep{LeFevre2003} covering the wavelength range 0.63-0.88 \micron\ with a spectral resolution $R\approx3500$, equivalent to an instrumental dispersion $\sigma_{\rm inst}\approx36$ \kms\ \citep{vanderWel2021}.
 For the \ppxf\ fits I logarithmically rebinned the spectra to a velocity scale $\Delta V=c\Delta\ln\lambda=\sigma_{\rm inst}$ \citep[eq.~8]{Cappellari2017} to make sure the spectrum is Nyquist sampled.